Guide To An Online Marketing Degree

-Ideal for marketing analytics professionals, this certification indicates knowledge of the Google Analytics service, which examines web traffic.
-Google offers preparation for the 90-minute exam through its online Analytics Academy.
+Ideal for marketing analytics professionals, this certification indicates knowledge of Google Analytics, which examines web traffic.
+Google offers preparation for the 90-minute exam through the online Analytics Academy.
 The test is free to take.
 Certification remains valid for 18 months after the date of completion.

 This certification demonstrates mastery of the marketing and sales platform Inbound.
 Topics include website optimization and other digital marketing strategies to attract consumers.
-HubSpot offers free online preparation for the exam, which includes 12 courses and takes about four and a half hours to complete.
-The exam itself lasts 90 minutes and includes 60 multiple choice questions.
+HubSpot offers free online exam preparation, which includes 12 courses and takes about four and a half hours to complete.
+The exam lasts 90 minutes and includes 60 multiple choice questions.

-Another Google certification, this demonstrates both basic and advanced knowledge of the AdWords search marketing toolkit.
-AdWords certification requires candidates to pass the fundamentals exam and one additional exam, with options in search advertising, mobile advertising, and display advertising.
-The exams are free, and Google offers free test preparation materials online.
+This certification demonstrates both basic and advanced knowledge of the Google Ads marketing toolkit.
+Google Ads certification requires candidates to pass the fundamentals exam and one additional exam, with several different options available.
+These exams are free, and Google offers free test preparation materials online.

 Hootsuite Social Marketing

-This industry-recognized certificate indicates in-depth knowledge of social media marketing.
+This certification demonstrates in-depth knowledge of social media marketing.
 All recipients are listed in the Hootsuite Certified Professionals Directory.
 Hootsuite offers free preparation materials online.
 The 60-question exam costs $199.
 Hootsuite certification is permanent, and recipients are not required to renew their credentials.